Burr–Hamilton duel: Memorials and monuments

-From 1820 to 1857, the site was marked by two stones with the names Hamilton and Burr placed where they were thought to have stood during the duel, but a road was built through the site in 1858 from Hoboken, New Jersey, to Fort Lee, New Jersey; all that remained of those memorials was an inscription on a boulder where Hamilton was thought to have rested after the duel, but there are no primary accounts which confirm the boulder anecdote.
-Railroad tracks were laid directly through the site in 1870, and the boulder was hauled to the top of the Palisades where it remains today.
-An iron fence was built around it in 1874, supplemented by a bust of Hamilton and a plaque.
+From 1820 to 1857, the site was marked by two stones with the names Hamilton and Burr placed where they were thought to have stood during the duel, but a road was built through the site in 1858 from Hoboken to Fort Lee; all that remained of those memorials was an inscription on a boulder where Hamilton was thought to have rested after the duel, but there are no primary accounts which confirm the boulder anecdote.
+Railroad tracks were laid directly through the site in 1870, and the boulder was hauled to the top of the Palisades, where it remains today.
+An iron fence was built around the boulder in 1874, supplemented by a bust of Hamilton and a plaque.
 The bust was thrown over the cliff on October 14, 1934, by vandals and the head was never recovered; a new bust was installed on July 12, 1935.
 The plaque was stolen by vandals in the 1980s and an abbreviated version of the text was inscribed on the indentation left in the boulder, which remained until the 1990s when a granite pedestal was added in front of the boulder and the bust was moved to the top of the pedestal.
 New markers were added on July 11, 2004, the 200th anniversary of the duel.